 The Web Foundation is unendowed and relies on public support to continue our vital work.
 Our donors include international organisations, government agencies, major foundations, companies, civil society organisations and individuals.
 Please consider supporting us.

-On this page, we’ve provided details of all grants which were active in 2013, 2014 and 2015, as well as membership fees and donations.
+On this page, we’ve provided details of all grants which were active in 2013-2016, as well as membership fees and donations.
 You can also download the data in .csv format.
 On our project pages, you’ll also see the logos of organisations that fund or support those specific initiatives.

 The World Wide Web Foundation is recognised in the United States as tax-exempt under section 501(c)(3) of the Internal Revenue Code.
 Our federal tax ID number is 26-2852431.

 Full financial statements are also available to download on our annual report page.

 Should you have questions, please don’t hesitate to contact us.

 |2016||A4AI Member contributions ($25,000 or less)||$109,000||Annual contributions paid by Alliance for Affordable Internet ordinary members.
 Contributions are based on a sliding scale according to type of organisation and annual turnover.
 See www.a4ai.org for more information.||Annual|

 |2016||African Development Bank||$13,991||Contribution towards African Women Summit||1 month|